icpc-ufrn/competitive_programming/ideas/README.md

 ## Segtree

+### Area of the union of rectangles
+We want the area of the union of rectangles.
+We can do this with line sweep + segtree, traversing the X axis (left to right).
+Note that we can decompose every y-aligned edge into several intervals.
+Our segtree leaves are such intervals.
+While traversing the X axis, we want to count how many times each interval occured and use these interval sizes in our area calculation.
+Even if a interval is counted multiple times, it only contributes once to our area.
+Every time we process an event in out line sweep (addition or removal of a y-aligned edge i.e. contiguous interval in our segtree), we can query the whole segtree and increment the answer.

 ### Best interval after some updates for easily mergeble intervals
 A node `X` with interval `[l;r]` can keep 3 infos: the best interval, preffix and suffix totally inside it.
 When merging `X` to `Y` (`X` left and `Y` right) into `Z`: